 1 Corinthians 16:13 ~ I will be on the alert, stand firm in the faith … be strong.

-The quarantine time has been extended through April.
-It is absolutely normal to feel uneasy, bored, frustrated and so many other things.
 Here are a Mental Health Wellness Tips during these times of isolation:

 Stick to a routine.
 Go to sleep and wake up at a reasonable time, write a schedule that is varied, and includes time for school as well as self-care.
 Write out your plans for the next day before bed.
 Get showered and dressed in comfortable clothes, wash your face, brush your teeth.
 Don’t hang out in your PJ’s all day.